 There are so many things you can do with pumpkin puree.
 If you are not sure how to make pumpkin puree with whole pumpkins, I explain how to do it HERE.

-Donate pumpkins to a local zoo or animal sanctuary
+Donate your jack o lantern to a local zoo or animal sanctuary

 Make a “Snack-O-Lantern”

 What’s more eco friendly than giving something back to nature?
 Wildlife LOVE pumpkins.

 Add some corn or seeds to your pumpkins, maybe cut them up a bit, and let nature indulge in the yummy treat.
 When I lived at home with my parents, we used to set our pumpkins in the nearby fields for deer.

 Those pumpkins did not last long.
 I’m honestly surprised the deer never stole them off our porch.